-Fred Wentland is a leading national telecommunications and spectrum expert.
-Fred heads FTI’s Annapolis, Maryland, office, where he guides the firm’s work as a subcontractor to ITT Corporation in support of the Joint Spectrum Center (JSC) contract.
-FTI is part of the ITT team supporting this Electromagnetic Spectrum Engineering Services Contract for the Defense Information Systems Agency’s JSC.
-The team provides engineering systems support, technical analysis, test support and long-term strategic planning for JSC to meet national security and military objectives.
-He also provides advice on a variety of telecommunications activities being addressed by FTI in the greater Washington DC area.
+Mr. Wentland is a leading national telecommunications and spectrum expert with deep roots in systems engineering.
+He heads our Annapolis, Maryland, office, where he guides the firm’s work as a contractor and subcontractor on challenging spectrum engineering and management projects.
+Our team provides engineering systems support, technical analysis, test support and long-term strategic planning to meet national security, climate science data, public safety, and military objectives.
+He also provides advice on a variety of telecommunications activities being addressed by FTI.

-Fred received his Bachelor of Science Degree in electrical engineer from Oklahoma State University.
+Mr. Wentland received his Bachelor of Science Degree in electrical engineering from Oklahoma State University.